Skip to definition.

 Verb: light (lit, also lighted) lIt

-- illume, illumine, light up, illuminate
+- illume [archaic], illumine, light up, illuminate

 2. Begin to smoke

-"After the meal, some of the diners lit up"
+"After the meal, some of the diners lit up";

 - light up, fire up

-4. Cause to start burning; subject to fire or great heat
+3. Cause to start burning; subject to fire or great heat

-"Light a cigarette"
+"Light a cigarette";

 - ignite

-5. Be allotted to somebody by assignment or as part of their role
+6. Be allotted to somebody by assignment or as part of their role

 - fall

-6. Alight from (a horse)
+7. (riding) alight from (a horse)

-- unhorse, dismount, get off, get down
+- dismount, get off, get down, demount

 Antonym: unlighted

-Encyclopedia: Light Light, Francis Light, Rapid, Comfortable Light, John
+Encyclopedia: Light, Rapid, Comfortable